Western Ganga dynasty: History

 Multiple theories have been proposed regarding the ancestry of the founders of the Western Ganga dynasty (prior to the 4th century).
 Some mythical accounts point to a northern origin, while theories based on epigraphy suggest a southern origin.
 According to some records, the Western Gangas were of the Kanvayana gotra and traced their lineage to the Ikshvakus of the solar dynasty.
 Historians who propose the southern origin have further debated whether the early petty chieftains of the clan (prior to their rise to power) were natives of the southern districts of modern Karnataka, the Kongu Nadu region in modern Tamil Nadu or of the southern districts of modern Andhra Pradesh.
 These regions encompass an area of the southern Deccan where the three modern states merge geographically.
 It is theorised that the Gangas may have taken advantage of the confusion caused by the invasion of southern India by the northern king Samudra Gupta prior to 350, and carved out a kingdom for themselves.
-The area they controlled was called Gangavadi and included regions of the modern districts of Mysore, Hassan Chamarajanagar, Tumkur, Kolar, Mandya and Bangalore in Karnataka state.
+The area they controlled was called Gangavadi and included regions of the modern districts of Mysore, Hassan, Mandya, Ramanagara,Chamarajanagar, Tumkur, Kolar, and Bangalore in Karnataka state.
 At times, they also controlled some areas in modern Tamil Nadu (Kongu region starting from the 6th century rule of King Avinita) and Andhra Pradesh (Ananthpur region starting from the middle of the 5th century).
 The founding king of the dynasty was Konganivarma Madhava who made Kolar his capital around 350 and ruled for about twenty years.

 By the time of Harivarma in 390, the Gangas had consolidated their kingdom with Talakad as their capital.
 Their move from the early capital Kolar may have been a strategic one with the intention of containing the growing Kadamba power.
 By 430 they had consolidated their eastern territories comprising modern Bangalore, Kolar and Tumkur districts and by 470 they had gained control over Kongu region in modern Tamil Nadu, Sendraka (modern Chikkamagaluru and Belur), Punnata and Pannada regions (comprising modern Heggadadevanakote and Nanjangud) in modern Karnataka.
 In 529, King Durvinita ascended the throne after waging a war with his younger brother who was favoured by his father, King Avinita.
 Some accounts suggest that in this power struggle, the Pallavas of Kanchi supported Avinita's choice of heir and the Badami Chalukya King Vijayaditya supported his father-in-law, Durvinita.
 From the inscriptions it is known that these battles were fought in Tondaimandalam and Kongu regions (northern Tamil Nadu) prompting historians to suggest that Durvinita fought the Pallavas successfully.
 Considered the most successful of the Ganga kings, Durvinita was well versed in arts such as music, dance, ayurveda and taming wild elephants.
 Some inscriptions sing paeans to him by comparing him to Yudhishthira and Manu – figures from Hindu mythology known for their wisdom and fairness.